 Negotiations regarding babysitting between staff and parents do not involve The Summit Academy and must be done on the staff members' personal time (non-working hours).
 Hours, fees, and transportation are an agreement between the parent and the individual babysitting.
 If they will be bringing the child into school or bringing the child home from school, this person must be on the child(ren)'s authorized pick-up list.
-The Summit Academy is not responsible for any action outside or off the Center's property.
+The Summit Academy is not responsible for any action outside or off the Center's property or for any employee when acting on their personal time per an agreement between the employee and the parent.